bottlenoselabs/sokol-cs/README.md

 ## Supported Platforms

 Since Sokol is a C library, technically any platform is possible.
 The following is a table of platforms which are known to work and their supported graphics API backends with `sokol`.
-If you find that anything is incorrect I would be more than happy to discuss and change the table in an GitHub issue.
+If you find that anything is incorrect I would be more than happy to discuss and change the table in a existing or new [issue](https://github.com/lithiumtoast/sokol-csharp/issues).

 Platform|OpenGL 3.x|OpenGLES2/WebGL|OpenGLES3/WebGL2|Direct3D11|Direct3D12|Metal|Vulkan|.NET Support
 ---|---|---|---|---|---|---|---|---